DishanRajapaksha/ElectricityConsumption/README.md

 Since the initial data is provided using a CSV file, in the project startup, that CSV file is read and its content seeded into the SQLite database using the database Configuration service.

 - gRPC for .NET library is used to implement the GRPC server.
-- EF Core and SQLite are used to implement the database infrastructure.
+- EF Core and SQLite libraries are used to implement the database infrastructure.

 **Docker**